-California Senate Bill (SB) 9 allows for the ministerial (staff-level) approval of certain housing development projects containing up to two dwelling units (i.e., duplexes) on a single-family zoned parcel.
+California Senate Bill (SB) 9 allows for the ministerial (staff-level) approval of certain housing development projects containing up to two dwelling units (i.e., duplexes) on a single-unit zoned parcel.
 The legislation also allows for the ministerial approval of certain lot splits to allow property owners to construct up to two units on the newly created lots.

-SB 9 was passed by the California Legislature on September 1st and took effect January 1, 2022.
+SB 9 was passed by the California Legislature and took effect January 1, 2022.

-SB 9 allows housing development projects containing no more than two dwelling units on a single-family zoned parcel to be permitted on a ministerial (staff-level) basis, upon satisfaction of a number of qualifying criteria that include the following:
+SB 9 allows housing development projects containing no more than two dwelling units on a single-unit zoned parcel to be permitted on a ministerial (staff-level) basis, upon satisfaction of a number of qualifying criteria that include the following:

-- The project site is zoned Single Family Residential.
+- The project site is zoned R-1 (Single-Unit Residential).

 - The project site is not within a very high fire severity zone, a hazardous waste or hazardous list site, within a delineated earthquake fault zone, or within certain 100-year flood zones.